xiaozhuxiong121/PGPickerView/README.md

     return [NSString stringWithFormat:@"label%ld--%ld", component, row];
 }
 ```
-# License
+# LICENSE

 PGPickerView is released under an MIT license.
-See [License](License) for more information.
+See [LICENSE](LICENSE) for more information.